Asterius27/SecPerf-Artifacts/README.md

 # XSLeaks-Artifacts

-We will upload all of our artifacts by 7 December 2024
+We will upload all our artifacts by December 7, 2024.